canjs/canjs/docs/can-guides/commitment/recipes/canvas-clock/canvas-clock.md

   which will be passed to [can-define/map/map.extend DefineMap.extend] (hint:`ViewModel: {}`).
-- A viewModel’s [can-component/connectedCallback] will be called when the component is inserted into the page; it will be passed the `element` like:
+- A viewModel’s [can-component/connectedCallback] will be called when the component is inserted into the page; it will pass the `element` like:
   ```js
   can.Component.extend({
     tag: "my-element",